mattradford/EE-Secured/README.md

 EE-Secured
 ==========

+* Just here for reference now, as EE has changed quite a bit.
+Still some good bash in here though *

 Install script and files for a secure WordPress server using rtcamp's [EasyEngine](https://github.com/rtCamp/easyengine/).

 Intended for a DigitalOcean droplet running Ubuntu 14.04 x64, but can be used for any VPS with modification.